Ciacco99/spacewarp/README.md

 # SpaceWarp - Generative Local Edits - Computational Photography
-SpaceWarp is a program that will take an image as input and generate an aesthetically pleasing edit of the image as if it was captured in deep space.
+SpaceWarp is a program that given an input image generates an aesthetically pleasing edit of the image as if it was captured in deep space.

 ## Structure